Moderation Management

 Moderation Management (MM) is a secular non-profit organization providing peer-run support groups for anyone who would like to reduce their alcohol consumption.
-MM was founded in 1994 to create an alternative to Alcoholics Anonymous and similar addiction recovery groups for non-dependent problem drinkers who do not necessarily want to stop drinking, but moderate their amount of alcohol consumed to reduce its detrimental consequences.
+MM was founded in 1994 to create an alternative to Alcoholics Anonymous and similar addiction recovery groups for non-dependent problem drinkers who do not necessarily want to stop drinking, but want to moderate their amount of alcohol consumed to reduce its detrimental consequences.

 Methodology

-Moderation Management allows members to set their own drinking goals as they feel appropriate.
-MM encourages members to follow particular drinking guidelines, limits, goal setting techniques, and a nine-step cognitive-behavioral change program.
+Moderation Management is a behavioral change program that helps individuals reduce their alcohol intake rather than quit drinking entirely.
+MM encourages participants to follow particular drinking guidelines, limits, goal setting techniques, and a nine-step cognitive-behavioral change program.

 The MM limits and guidelines were derived from the work of Dr. Martha Sanchez-Craig.
-MM members are encouraged, but do not need to follow, the suggested guidelines, limits and steps.
+MM participants are encouraged, but do not need to follow, the suggested guidelines, limits and steps.
 MM does not view non-dependent problem drinkers as alcoholics, but rather people with a bad, but controllable, habit.
 MM does not state that surrender or spirituality is needed to end or control the habit.
 MM literature makes a similar distinction to Alcoholics Anonymous literature that there are problem drinkers who can return to controlled drinking and alcoholics who can not.

-MM groups are intended to give members a chance to identify with other problem drinkers and learn from the successes and failures of each other.
-Face-to-face meetings last about an hour, whereas online meetings are ongoing.
-"Crosstalk," members interrupting each other to provide feedback during meetings, is allowed.
+MM groups are intended to give participants a chance to connect with other problem drinkers and learn from the successes and failures of each other.
+Meetings last about an hour, and most are online.
+Face-to-face meetings started to re-emerge post-pandemic.
 Mental health professionals are allowed to help start MM meetings, but ultimate control must be left to the participants.
-A content analysis of online MM meetings found the most common types of communication by members were self-disclosure, provision of information and advice, and provision of emotional support.
+A content analysis of online MM meetings found the most common types of communication by participants were self-disclosure, provision of information and advice, and provision of emotional support.
 Similar studies of depression and eating disorder support groups have found the same patterns.

 Membership

 In a 2001 survey of Moderation Management, most MM members are white (96%), employed (81%), educated (72% have at least a college education) and on average are more secular than the rest of the population (32% identify as atheists or agnostics, only 16% regularly attend religious services).
-MM attracts an equal number of men and women (49% are female); depending on the kinds of meetings attended, between 11.9% and 33.8% of members were under 35 years of age.
+MM attracts an equal number of men and women (49% are female); depending on the kinds of meetings attended, between 11.9% and 33.8% of participants were under 35 years of age.

 MM members mostly describe themselves as being non-dependent problem drinkers.
 In general, MM members report having a mild history of substance-abuse problems before joining, with 40% having consumed four or fewer drinks per drinking day and less than 10% experienced serious withdrawal symptoms or comorbid drug abuse.